4d/docs/website/translated_docs/es/FormObjects/dropdownList_Overview.md

 ### Utilizar una acción estándar

 You can build automatically a drop-down list using a [standard action](properties_Action.md#standard-action).
-This feature is supported in the following contexts:
+Esta funcionalidad es soportada en los siguientes contextos:

 - Uso de la acción estándar `gotoPage`.
 In this case, 4D will automatically display the [page of the form](FormEditor/forms.md#form-pages) that corresponds to the number of the item that is selected.
 For example, if the user selects the 3rd item, 4D will display the third page of the current form (if it exists).
 At runtime, by default the drop-down list displays the page numbers (1, 2...).